renpy/renpy-build/README.rst

 It's possible to change renpy or pygame_sdl2 to be symlinks to your own clones of those projects after the prepare step is complete.
 Updating renpy-build itself may require deleting the tmp/ directory and a complete rebuild, though simple changes may not require that.
+You may also need to run prepare.sh again.

 Note
 ----